What is ATEX?

 • Oxygen (air);

-• Fuel (gas or dust mixture), in this case the oil;
+• Fuel (gas or dust mixture), in this case the oil being extracted;

 These three conditions are described as the so-called ATEX triangle, Explosion triangle or Hazard triangle.
 An explosion is preventable by securing one or more conditions of the ATEX triangle.
 The first step is usually the prevention or removal of the explosively hazardous dust and/or gas mixture or the oxygen (catalyst) in the air.
 Th second step is the prevention of ignition sources.
 Preventing the source of an ignition is possible by using spark-free tools for example.
 Or in the case of electrical machinery, such as sensors, it is made possible by equipping these with a suited protection method.
 For most of the Ex zones it is required to certify the final product by a Notified Body (NoBo).